NathanDrussell/soundcloud-dl/README.md

 ### OPTIONS:

 -a, --artist -
-Downloads all the tracks uploaded by a given Artist
+       -Downloads all the tracks uploaded by a given Artist